AdobeDocs/audience-manager.fr-FR/help/using/integration/receiving-audience-data/batch-outbound-transfers/outbound-macro-examples.md

 ---
-description: Exemples d’utilisation de macros courantes pour créer des modèles de fichiers sortants.
+description: Exemples d’utilisation de certaines des macros courantes pour créer des modèles de fichiers sortants.
 seo-description: Examples of how some of the common macros are used to create outbound file templates.
 seo-title: Outbound Macro Examples
 solution: Audience Manager